Skip to Main Content

 Welcome to our first Virtual Study Hall for Kingsborough Community College.
 We hope to bring a common space for students to work together and interact with one another during these hard remote times.

 Every Tuesday 1-3 PM on Zoom!

-Step One: Please register using this link for the session you want to be in.
+Step One: Please use this link for the session you want to be in.

-Step Two: Once register please review the code of conduct for these Study Hall sessions.
+Step Two: Once you pick a date, please review the code of conduct for these Study Hall sessions.

 Step Three: Come back again if you want to study with your fellow classmates!

 - There will be music to listen to while working!! for a preview check out this playlist